alextgould/alextgould.github.io/_posts/2025-03-16-when-i-grow-up.md

 ## Specific skills

 A key feature of my career goals was the development of a flexible skillset and case studies to demonstrate these skills.
 Without wanting to be overly prescriptive, I thought it would be useful to be a more specific about what skills I'm looking to develop.
 Writing these down will help me better assess potential projects/roles and ensure they align with my goals.

+Firstly, I want to focus on building depth and credibility in the **machine learning** space (including generative AI).
+I have a good foundation of knowledge and some experience, but I need to work on more projects to gain confidence and build up a portfolio of interesting case studies.

-Broadly, they're the general IT knowledge that wraps around what I think of as Data Science:
+Secondly, I want to strengthen the general IT knowledge that wraps around what I think of as Data Science.
+I think this can happen over time, if I'm looking out for projects/roles/people that cover these aspects.
+There are three broad areas I'm interested in:

-* Data Engineering - prerequisite for Data Science and data-centric applications
+* Data Engineering - prerequisite for Data Science and data-centric products
   - cloud-native services (e.g. AWS, GCP, Azure) - managing VMs, data storage, isolated networks, user/group security
   - creating and using APIs to move data between applications and various storage sites
   - creating data lakes, data warehouses and databases (i.e. having input into design decisions, rather than just using them)